Portraits of Mozart: Grassi's 1783–85 portrait

-This apparently represents Mozart circa 1783–85.
+This purportedly represents Mozart circa 1783–85.
 It is attributed to the Austrian painter Josef Grassi, supposedly having been lost and rediscovered in Moscow in 1988.
 As with most of the dubious portraits, we find no reference or mention in the family correspondence, or other direct source from the period.
 It is known that Mozart and Grassi met in Vienna after the former's arrival there.
 It is oil on canvas or cardboard, and currently part of the collection of the Glinka Music Museum in Moscow.

 Edlinger 1790 portrait

 This is by far the most controversial and divisive of the doubtful Mozart portraits.
 It was supposedly painted in Munich between October and November 1790 by the Austrian artist Johann Georg Edlinger, during Mozart's stay in that city just a year before his death.
 In a letter to Constanze, the composer wrote that he originally wanted to stay for a single day, but the Elector asked him to remain to perform a concert for kings of the Two Sicilies Ferdinand I and Maria Carolina of Austria.
-Mozart also took advantage and visited several friends he had met in Mannheim.
+Mozart also took advantage of the chance to visit several friends he had met in Mannheim.

 The portrait was bought from a Munich art dealer in 1934, and remained in a gallery warehouse for 70 years.
 It remained there, both the sitter and the author being unknown until 1981, when Rolf Schenk identified the painting as a work of Edlinger.
 In 1995, Wolfgang Seiller, a descendant of Edlinger, noticed a similarity of the person depicted to Mozart in the Bologna portrait.
 Four years later, Rainer Michaelis and Wolfgang Seiller confirmed this attribution based on biographical data of Mozart and Edlinger, as well as on a detailed comparison of the portraits.
 This claim was also later supported by Schenk.